Pictured above: The Biker from The Village People, David Bowie and Anita Bryant.

 I have a question.

 A simple one.

-Do you remember the first time you woke up in a canoe in the middle of a lake in a foreign country with no immediate recollection concerning the sequence of events that led you to the canoe, currently in the lake, in the foreign country (whose name eluded you at that moment) and the contributing factors those events may have had on your clothes because, after close inspection, you discovered you weren’t wearing any?
+Do you remember the first time you woke up in a canoe in the middle of a lake in a foreign country with no immediate recollection concerning the sequence of events that led you to the canoe, currently in the lake, in the foreign country (the name of which eluded you at that moment) and the contributing factors those events may have had on your clothes because, after close inspection, you discovered you weren’t wearing any?

-I was in Holland.
+It finally occurred to me I was in Holland.
 Or, The Netherlands.
 I never did get a straight answer about the name of the country.
 There was a North Holland and a South Holland, too.

 That was the first problem.
 When you wake up in a canoe in a foreign country but you’re not sure which one, it would really help if the country had a name upon which all could agree.
 Just to help you get your bearings.

 I knew I was close to the North Sea.
 I didn’t know if I was actually in the North Sea but I considered it a possibility.
 If I remembered my geography correctly then Scotland would have been to the west.
 I heard nice things about Edinburgh.

 To the east would have been Denmark.
 I met a couple from Denmark in high school.
 They were fun.
 I don’t remember the particulars but, one night, he and I ended up dancing naked in front of our girl friends, much to their delight (beverages were involved).
 I figured if the canoe and I were to drift to Copenhagen then that would work out just fine.
 I already had no clothes on so that was good.